sharat1001/Python_camp_projects/README.md

-# These programs are part of the boot camp program from UDemy.
+# These are some daily practice programs